 After a series of quickly-arranged evangelistic meetings, the first local Methodist church was constituted on 23 February 1885.
 The spiritual and organisational engines of Methodism went into full gear soon after.
 The Methodists began schools, medical and publishing work in rapid succession, alongside their church-planting work.
 From Singapore, missionary work expanded to other countries in Southeast Asia.

-After more than 130 years, the Methodists in Singapore today number more than 42,000 members with many more others in the community, worship in 46 local churches and several preaching points.
-We have 15 schools with great educational traditions (comprising 22,000 students and 1,700 teachers) and 16 social service units that minister to more than 11,000 disadvantaged children, families and elderly.
+After more than 130 years, the Methodists in Singapore today number more than 44,000 members with many more others in the community, worship in 46 local churches and several preaching points.
+We have 15 schools with great educational traditions and 20 social service centres and programmes that reach out to specific and diverse needs of close to 12,000 disadvantaged seniors, families, youth and children.
 We have mission work through the Methodist Missions Society in 7 countries and have set up a Provisional Annual Conference in Cambodia, and Annual Meetings in Nepal and Thailand.
 All these are important milestones in our history.

 Indeed, God has blessed us abundantly with His presence, committed servants, tireless visionaries, great institutions, and wonderful fruits of ministry.
 Firstly, let us not forget our great heritage.
 At the heart of it is our loving Sovereign God, who in Christ, and through His Spirit has worked in our midst to shape a people for Himself.
 It is His saving and perfecting grace that has brought us thus far and will bring us even further.
 Our history is really the story of what God is doing in, among, and through us.
 It is not our might or power but His Spirit that makes the real difference (Zechariah 4:6).